Retire in Ukraine

 When we asked people living in Ukraine what life is like and how people spend their time, they said:

 "Life for the girls definitely revolves around fashion.
-Whoever can look the best has a better chance to leave the country with a rich man is what their mother taught them and sadly enough, it's true," explained one retiree living in Kiev.
+Whoever can look the best has a better chance to leave the country with a rich man is what their mother taught them and sadly enough, it's true," said another retiree in living in Kiev, Ukraine.

 "Four universities and a host of job training schools, so many young.
 They have no cultural problem with promiscuity, and most children do not have fathers present.
 This usually results in criminal delinquency elsewhere.
 Mogliv is the second highest crime city in UE behind Odessa.
 Much smuggling from Moldova across the river.
 We have a dance club here, it is called Step.
 Three people knocked off by Russian Mafia last week.
-Best to be home after dark," said another retiree in living in Mogliv-Podilskyi, Ukraine.
+Best to be home after dark," explained a retiree in Mogliv-Podilskyi.